Bombbilly14/dating-app/README.md

 ●	Active Storage for image uploading including work with Mini Magick and Image Processing gems ●	Action Cable gem implementation for real-time messaging and notifications.
 ●	Full authentication and authorization using sessions and BCrypt gem in database development.
-●	Solo project on a deadline of 2 weeks.
-Presented project to incoming software engineering students

 ## Start and Install